 The Group has outsourced its internal audit function to Audit Alliance LLP, a reputable public accounting firm registered in Singapore on an on-going basis.
-Audit Alliance LLP is a public accounting firm registered in Singapore and had audited Public Interest Entity included entities listed in Singapore or overseas.
-Audit Alliance LLP is an accredited auditor approved by the Public Company Accounting Oversight Board (PCAOB).
 It is also a member firm of Allinial Global.
-It is currently auditors of entities listed on New York Stock Exchange.
 The engagement team for this engagement comprises a partner, manager and experienced supporting staff.
 The engagement partner has more than 25 years of relevant experiences for both listed and private entities ranging from trading, manufacturing, logistics, technology, etc.